spacemeshos/go-spacemesh/CODING.md

 Every channel must have an owning goroutine.
 That goroutine is the only one that can send to the channel, close it or transfer ownership to another goroutine.
 Wherever is possible a readonly or writeonly channels should be used.

+Usage of the `errgroup` library is highly encouraged instead of `sync.WaitGroup`, both for error propagation and for a cleaner group initialization.

 ## Error propagation, annotation and handling

 Errors must be propagated by the caller function.
 Error should not be logged and passed at the same time.
 It is up to the next caller function to decide what should be done in case of an error (e.g. execute specific logic, log, or continue bubbling the error up the stack).